jrebagliatti/techcasestudies/_posts/2016-12-15-Rockmetric.md

 ### Implementation details ###

-- Step 1.
-Custom VSTS Linux agent configuration:
+- **Step 1.
+Custom VSTS Linux agent configuration:**
-  * The custom VSTS agent was set up by following the steps mentioned in the post [Deploy an Agent on Linux](https://www.visualstudio.com/es-es/docs/build/admin/agents/v2-linux).
+  * The custom VSTS agent was set up by following the steps mentioned in the post [Deploy an agent on Linux](https://www.visualstudio.com/es-es/docs/build/admin/agents/v2-linux).
   * Packer setup: Packer downloads are available at [https://www.packer.io/downloads.html](https://www.packer.io/downloads.html).
 The following script was used to configure Packer version 0.12.0 on the VSTS agent.

         ```shell